mozilla/legal-docs/Websites_ToU/en-US.md

 Some of our Websites have online tools that allow you to send emails to others.
 For example, you can invite your contacts to events using your Webmaker account.
 You agree not to misuse others’ email addresses (for example, by spamming them).

-Other Websites, like MozReps and Webmaker, provide tools that enable users to arrange physical events.
-Unless the event is an officially sponsored Mozilla event, we do not supervise these meetings and have no control over the identity or actions of the individuals who are present.
+Other Websites, like MozReps and Webmaker, provide tools that enable users to arrange physical events for anyone to attend.
 Please exercise caution and good judgment when attending events.

 #### 7\.
 Abuse Reports